 - Images, including Tables and Graphs

-- Graphs - please submit graphs as separate Microsoft Word files.
-Indicate within the body of the manuscript the placement for each graph.
+- Please submit tables and graphs as separate DOCX/ODF/RTF files.
+Indicate within the body of the manuscript the placement for each table or graph.

-- We will make every effort to accommodate image, table and graph placement; however, layout and formatting may slightly alter size or placement of images, tables and graphs.
+- We will make every effort to accommodate instructions for image, table, and graph placement; however, layout and formatting may alter size or placement of images, tables, and graphs.

-- Biographical Statement and Author Photo - all authors must submit a biographical statement and photo to be included in their published book.
-Please submit a biographical statement no more than 250 words in length with your completed manuscript as well as a photo of at least 300 dpi.
+- Biographical Statement – all authors must submit a biographical statement to be included in their published book.
+Please submit a biographical statement no more than 250 words in length with your completed manuscript.

-- Back Cover Matter – the author should begin work with the Editorial Board to prepare appropriate Back Cover content for the published book to be submitted before layout is completed.
+- Back Cover Matter – the author or volume editor should begin work with the Editorial Board or their Editorial Board Liaison to prepare appropriate back cover content for the published book to be submitted before layout is completed.
 See below under Copyediting and Layout.

 Completed manuscripts will be reviewed by the Editorial Board.
 External reviewers will be utilized for subject matter that lies outside the expertise of the Editorial Board.
 Feedback on completed manuscripts, including any required or recommended refinement, expansion, or clarification, will be provided to authors within 6–8 weeks of submission.

-During this phase, ATLA will facilitate the design of cover art for the published book and will solicit feedback from the author and editorial board for the elements to be included in the cover design.
-The author and editorial board will be presented with 2–3 proposed cover image drafts to choose from.
+During this phase, Atla will facilitate the design of cover art for the published book and will solicit feedback from the author or volume editor and editorial board for the elements to be included in the cover design.
+The author or volume editor and editorial board will be presented with 2–3 proposed cover drafts to choose from.

-Further, the author shall work with the Editorial Board to solicit and prepare content for the book's back cover including any relevant quotes from reviewers or general content about the significance of the work to the field.
+Further, the author or volume editor shall work with the Editorial Board to solicit and prepare content for the book's back cover, including any relevant quotes from reviewers or general content about the significance of the work to the field.
 The back matter content must be submitted prior to the completion of layout and formatting.

-ATLA Press will endeavor to publish accepted manuscripts within nine months of submission of the manuscript.
-Books will be available at http://books.atla.com in PDF and EPUB formats and also available for purchase as Print on Demand.
+Atla Open Press will endeavor to publish accepted manuscripts within nine months of submission of the manuscript.
+Books will be available on the Press' website in PDF and EPUB formats, and also available for purchase print-on-demand.
 DOIs will be assigned to the electronic edition and registered with CrossRef.